littlepetal/Falcon-Gaming-Cap/README.md

 Click upload and wait until complete.

-### 3.
+### 3. Configuration
+Open the main.py script in a text editor and set your monitor resolution [width, height].<br />

+At this point you can customize any other configuration setting you want, but if it's your first time using the head tracker we recommend using the defaults.

+### 4. Test
-Switch the head tracker on and place it on your head.
+Switch the head tracker on.
+Once the LED stops blinking you may place it on your head.

 Navigate to the directory containing the downloaded .py files and run the main.py script
 ```bash